Coronavirus (COVID-19) Alert

 Assistance is not available in person or by phone at this time, but you can still get assistance by email.

 You can contact a Department of Consumer Affairs (DCA) settlement officer before a scheduled hearing to get help settling or correcting (curing) a DCA violation.

 To settle a DCA violation, you must admit the charge and pay a penalty.
 If you admit and pay, you do not have to attend your hearing.

 You may be able to cure certain first-time charges without paying any penalty.
 To cure a violation, you must admit the charge and submit certification that you corrected the violation within 30 days of the inspection.
 You must settle or submit the cure certification before a hearing on the charge begins.

 You may receive an "Offer of Settlement" letter that describes your settlement and payment options.
-This letter also includes information about curable violations, including how to submit a cure certification by mail, online, or in person.
+This letter also includes information about curable violations, including how to submit a cure certification.

-If you do not receive this letter in the mail before your hearing date, you can meet with a DCA settlement officer in person or send an email or a text before your hearing to see if settlement is an option.
+If you do not receive this letter in the mail before your hearing date, you can send an email or a text before your hearing to see if settlement is an option.

 Learn about settling violations.

 Send a message to LegalSettlements@dca.nyc.gov to find out if settlement is an option.